 If You Have Been Victimized

 These are steps that may help minimize the stalker’s contact with you, but are not meant to take the place of police involvement.
-WAVES is here to help you through any part of the process.
+Student Support and Advocacy Center is here to help you through any part of the process.
 Here are some initial steps you can take.

 Under no circumstances should you agree to meet with the perpetrator face to face to “work it out,” or “talk.”
 Meeting a stalker in person can be very dangerous

 - Tell someone.
-Resources like WAVES are here to support you, and to assist you in getting the help you need.
+Resources like Student Support and Advocacy Center are here to support you, and to assist you in getting the help you need.
 Victims under the age of 18 should tell a parent or other trusted adult about any harassments and/or threats

 - Send one clear written warning.
 This warning should convey that the contact is unwanted, and tell the perpetrator to cease all communications of any kind.
 Do this only once.
 Then, no matter the response, under no circumstances have further contact with the stalker.